College Code: AR

 Mason Core Program

 The baccalaureate degree requires students to take a range of courses that provide a broad knowledge of the world, develop the ability to think both conceptually and critically, acquaint them with many different methods of inquiry, and provide the skills to continue intellectual growth throughout their lives.
 Students select from a range of courses outlined in the Mason Core section.
-Students accepted into the Honors College fulfill some/all of their Mason Core requirements with completion of that program of study.
+Students accepted into the Honors College fulfill some/all of their Mason Core requirements through completion of that program of study.
 Students are strongly advised to consult the University Mason Core page.

 Minors